PaulDance/cargo-liner/README.md

           It will, for example, redownload, recompile and reinstall every configured package when used in conjunction with `--skip-check`.

+      --no-force
+          Negation of `--force` that overrides it and restores the default behavior as if absent

   -v, --verbose...
           Be more verbose.
 Use multiple times to be more and more so